 Tip 4: Do two treks

-You have traveled far and wide to see the gorillas, so it is important that you make the most of your time here.
+You have travelled far and wide to see the gorillas, so it is important that you make the most of your time here.
 In my personal experience, two treks will give you the most well-rounded experience.
 By the time we reached the gorilla family on my first trek, I couldn’t believe my eyes.
 Seeing a gorilla in the wild for the first time was unforgettable and I spent the majority of the time behind my lens, so I could remember every moment for a lifetime.
 Suddenly, I was notified by my guide that the hour was up.
 I could barely believe it, it seemed like only five minutes had gone by.
 On my second gorilla trek, I decided to limit my camera usage and dedicate most of this gorilla experience to being more present by simply observing these beautiful animals with the naked eye.
 This allowed me to have a different experience and I felt both treks were necessary to give me the best outcome.
 The other perk to doing two gorilla treks, is you get to see two completely different gorilla families.
 This means that you will see different behaviors, different gorillas, and new habitat.

 Tip 5: Stay on top of your health before your trek